 So far so good.
 Off to buy the ingredients.
 Strawberries – check.
 Blueberries – check.
 Raspberries?
 Erm, no. But big blackberries so we’ll go with those.
 Sparkling rose – check – a dry Cava rose.
 Gelatine powder?
 Not a granule (Warning Sign #2).
 At this point I should have said that’s it – off to the desserts aisle for a packet of strawberry jelly.
 But nooooo, I rummaged around on the shelf instead.
 Two different brands of leaf gelatine, but since it was My First Time I had absolutely no idea how to convert the 2 sachets of gelatine powder that the recipe requires, into the equivalent amount in leaves, so abandoned that option.
 OK, what have we here?
 Vege-Gel from SuperCook, a vegetarian alternative to gelatine (i.e. no cow’s hooves, pig’s trotters or whatever) and… in powder sachets!
 Sold.

 Chilled the monster overnight and after our barbecue at Nick’s rowing club this afternoon, unmoulded it for dessert when we got home.
-And… it wasn’t as bad as I had imagined!
+And… it wasn’t as disastrous as I had imagined it might be!
 It certainly looked nice, even if not drop-dead gorgeous like Delia’s picture.
-The jelly still had that slightly disturbing opaque pink colour, but it didn’t look as noxious as last night it may even have gone a teensy bit more translucent overnight.
+The jelly still had that slightly disturbing opaque pink colour, but it didn’t look as noxious as last night – it may even have gone a teensy bit more translucent overnight.
 What I did find though was that the gel mixture had been too thick when I poured it over the berries – if it had been more liquid it might have got into the nooks and crannies around the fruit a bit more and held together a bit better.
-As it was, the terrine was sliceable, but tended to fall apart a bit, rather than the fruit suspended in jelly as I had imagined.
+As it was, the terrine was sliceable, but tended to fall apart a bit, rather than the fruit suspended neatly in jelly slices as I had imagined.
 Maybe there was too much fruit, who knows.
-Also, predictably, the jelly had set to the approximate consistency of a stress-ball, i.e. not very quivery at all, so maybe next time less gelling agent of whatever description.
+Also, predictably, the jelly had set to the approximate consistency of a stress-ball, i.e. not very quivery at all, so maybe next time less gelling agent of whatever description…!
 But as for the taste – it was lovely.
-Kind of a grown-up fruit pudding, with the tang of the Cava and lime juice and the tartness of the berries.
+A kind of a grown-up fruit jelly, with the tang of the Cava and lime juice and the sweetness of the berries.
 I served ours with vanilla ice cream but crème fraiche or cream would also be good.
 Would I make it again?
-Probably not – or at any rate, I’d use a packet of jelly and mix it with half booze.
-For the end result, I didn’t think it was worth going to Vege-Gel (or similar) route, but maybe I was just unlucky.
+Probably not – or if I were to, I’d use a packet of jelly and mix it with half booze.
+For the end result, I didn’t think it was worth going the Vege-Gel (or similar) route, but maybe I was just unlucky.
 Watch this space for future experiments in gel-land – I still have 2 sachets left…!

 For those of you who feel you aren’t doomed to repeat my mistakes, I’m sure this could turn into a very successful party piece dessert for you, so here is Delia’s recipe: